vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 _S: Have they ever contacted you?_

 **M:** Yes, they sent me a few plugins which I pushed.
 Neon, photocopy and cartoon.
-It was around 10 years after they left the project, one of them comes and says _"hey Mitch, I coded 3 plugins, here they are"_.
-Everything looked perfect, so I just pushed them as-is and they still exist.
+It was around 10 years after they left the project, one of them comes to me and says _"Hey Mitch, I coded 3 plugins, here they are"_.
+Everything looked perfect so I just pushed them as-is, and they still exist.

 These days, they've been reimplemented in GEGL, but the new versions give different results, so the old plugins are still in the menu.

 <br>
 _J: Why do you continue working on GIMP?_

-**M:** that's a good question. *(laughs)*
+**M:** That's a good question. *(laughs)*
 I don't know.
 You guys, perhaps?
 It can be really annoying sometimes.
 Why do you guys continue?

 _J: Me?
 It's fun._

-**M:** It's fun yeah.
-Sometimes it's not fun but you do it anyway.
+**M:** It's fun yes but sometimes it's not fun and you do it anyway.

 <figure>
 <img src="{filename}images/mitch-interview/Montserrat_Pano_Gimpheros_Wilberheads.jpg" alt='GIMPers at Montserrat, España'>